glederrey/DATGAN/README.md

 to continuous variables and the second to categorical variables.
 Therefore, `SA` means we're using simulation for continuous variables and argmax for categorical variables.

+# Acknowledgements

+We would like to thank the authors of the **TGAN** article, Lei Xu and Kalyan Veeramachaneni, as well as all the contributors of the TGAN Github repository.
+This model has greatly inspired the ideas behind the **DATGAN** and we have used their code as a starting point to write our model.

 # Citing DATGAN

 If you use DATGAN or its evaluation metrics, please cite the following work: